Yuniac/Quranic-Snippets/README.md

 # Quranic-Snippets-

-A Firefox extension provides Quranic verses as snippests at a random times.
+A Firefox extension provides Quranic verses as snippests